 - Methods: Look for books focused on positive, science-based training practices.
 There are many types of dog training, but reward-based methods are consistently shown to be the most effective.
 Not to mention, some practices are cruel and can damage your bond with your pup, harming your overall training goals.
 Words like “alpha,” “pack leader,” and “dominance” are signs to move on from a book.

 - Defined Goals: Sometimes, dog training books get a little lost in the sauce and fail address particular goals, leading to reader letdown.
 If you have a specific need, such as training a dog with reactivity, loose leash walking, or clicker training, look for books specifically mentioning it.

 Many of these pointers are things you’d look for in a good dog trainer, too.

-These dog training books will help you raise your canine right, ensuring a beautiful and healthy friendship.
+Some books offer a well-rounded look at dog training that’s a cut above the rest.
+These will help you raise your canine right, ensuring a beautiful and healthy friendship.